How to Create Free Museum Audio Guides! AI Voice Guidance for Small Exhibits

 If there are no problems, press "Download" to download the file.

-The file can be saved as an MP3 file.
+Files can be saved as MP3 files.

-Points When Choosing Audio Guide Playback Equipment
+Points to Consider When Choosing Audio Guide Playback Equipment

 Finally, we will explain how to play museum audio guides.